curthenrichs/curthenrichs.github.io/README.md

 For this project I am using [Ant Design](https://ant.design/), primarily for the clean, simplistic visual style it offers.

-I went with a single-page design in order to keep the user engaged with content exploration.
-My intent is to make it easy for employers / recruiters to quickly find out what is important to me professionally.

 ## Local Build
 To build and test locally, first clone this repo and navigate to the root project directory.
 Then run: